sohan5005/bulk-add-terms/README.md

 Have you ever been frustrated adding more and more categories or tags or any other terms in a rush?
 Don't worry anymore.
 You can add thousands of terms in one go with this plugin.

 ## How do I do that?
+1. Download the plugin from plugin repository: https://wordpress.org/plugins/bulk-add-terms/
-1. Install the plugin and activate.
+2. Install the plugin and activate.
 A new menu called 'Add Bulk Terms' will pop up.
-2. Click on the menu and you'll be taken to a new page where you will see all the registered taxonomy either by theme or any plugin.
+3. Click on the menu and you'll be taken to a new page where you will see all the registered taxonomy either by theme or any plugin.
-3. First select a taxonomy which you want to add terms.
+4. First select a taxonomy which you want to add terms.
-4. Then insert the terms in the right side textarea.
+5. Then insert the terms in the right side textarea.
 Make sure each line contains only one term.
-5. Click on 'Add Now' button.
+6. Click on 'Add Now' button.
 A little confirmation will pop up just to make sure you have inserted everything correctly.
 Click yes and BOOM.
 All terms are added.

 ## What about nesting parent and child?
 This plugin supports to do that.
 You can go and do nesting.
 You can indent child levels with a dash (-).
 For example: